As you know whatever new or different I perceive I feel like sharing with you all that too about money.

-I have used the word distribution so as it understand how we complicate things in name of investment.
+I have used the word distribution so as it understands how we complicate things in name of investment.
 So when the kids started the game they used the word DISTRIBUTION.
-I too thought that how easy it is to divide and distribute the money by buying property, erecting buildings, collecting rent etc.
+I too thought that how easy it is to divide and distribute the money by buying property, erecting buildings, collecting rent, etc.

 The choices we make always have an impact on our lives as we all learn from childhood “to every action there is an equal and opposite reaction.”

 So is the case with money management as well.
 As the game progressed I saw that kids had to balance cash by earning income and saving.
 That’s what we too should try to do.
 We should not put all our eggs in one basket rather make sure that we have some cash in hand for the rainy day.
 We should be well prepared financially to take any blow on our health, market slump, recession, etc.

 4. Money gives you the name rich